AI for Construction

 Do we own it at the end?

 Yes.
-Source code, data, prompts, model configuration.
-We can host it for you, or hand the lot to your IT team.
-No per-seat licence, no lock-in, no surprise renewal letter.
+Source code, data, prompts and model configuration.
+We can host it for you or hand everything to your IT team.
+There is no per-seat licence or platform lock-in.